Does my employer have to pay me overtime?

 - taking paid time off instead of getting overtime pay

-- having your overtime "averaged", which means you get overtime on the average number of overtime hours you work during a period of 2 weeks or more, not the actual number of overtime hours you work in each week
+- having your overtime “averaged”, to a maximum of 4 weeks, which means you get overtime on the average number of overtime hours you work during a period of 2 weeks or more, not the actual number of overtime hours you work in each week

 Unions can make averaging agreements that apply to workers.